zide05/CDEvalSumm/README.md

 Descriptions and metrics code for EMNLP2020 findings paper: *[An Empirical Study of Cross-Dataset Evaluation for Neural Summarization Systems]()*

 ### Motivation
 Many work evaluate summarization systems on in-domain setting (the model is trained and tested on the same dataset).
 In this work we try to understand model performance on different perspectives on a cross-dataset setting.
-The picture blow represents the main motivation (summarization systems get different rankings when evaluated under different measures)<br><br>
+The picture blow represents the main motivation (summarization systems get different rankings when evaluated under different measures): <br><br>
 <img src="https://github.com/zide05/CompSUM/blob/master/figs/model_ranking.PNG" width="300" height="330">